ckeditor/ckeditor5/docs/getting-started/index.md

 ## New to CKEditor&nbsp;5?

-Find out how to start your adventure with the {@link getting-started/quick-start Quick Start} guide.
+If your dive into using our WYSIWYG editor is only starting, find out how to kick off this adventure easily with the {@link getting-started/quick-start Quick Start} guide.

 ## Migrating from CKEditor&nbsp;4?

-Check the {@link updating/migration-from-ckeditor-4 migration} section.
+If you are familiar with our previous, discontinued product and would like to switch, check the {@link updating/migration-from-ckeditor-4 migration} section.

 ## CKEditor&nbsp;5 framework integrations

-CKEditor&nbsp;5 is framework agnostic and can be integrated with any JavaScript framework.
-CKEditor&nbsp;5 is a native JavaScript rich-text editing component written in TypeScript.
-It does not require any uncommon techniques or technologies to be used.
-Therefore, unless the framework you use has atypical limitations, CKEditor&nbsp;5 is compatible with it.
+Dou you prefer to use ready-made frameworks?
 Native integrations with the most popular libraries will save you time and effort.

 There are four official integrations so far: